Dichotomic probability representation of quantum states

 The paper is organized as follows.

-In section \ref{qspb}, we exhibit the dichotomic probability representation of qu-bit and qu-trit states.
-In section \ref{qNit} we generalize the dichotomic probability representation to qu-Nit states.
-In section \ref{redumats} we illustrate a reduction procedure to construct two types of new density states from a $N=nm$-dimensional starting one, with dimension $n$ and $m$ respectively.
-In section \ref{infoentro} we obtain some new entropic inequalities for the matrix elements of density states, as spin~off of the approach developed.
-We give our conclusions in section \ref{concl}.
+In section~\ref{qspb}, we exhibit the dichotomic probability representation of qubit and qutrit states.
+In section~\ref{qNit}, we generalize the dichotomic probability representation to qudit states.
+In section~\ref{redumats}, we illustrate a reduction procedure to construct two types of new density states from a $d=nm$-dimensional starting one, with dimension $n$ and $m$, respectively.
+In section~\ref{infoentro}, we obtain some new entropic inequalities for the matrix elements of density states, as spin~off of the approach developed.
+Finally, we give our conclusions in section~\ref{concl}.